Abiola1140/LITA_WORKSHOP_DOCUMENTATION/README.md

 1. Which region do revenue flourish the most?
 2. Which product categories are driving sales?
 3. Which stores outperform others?
-4. what periods experience higher revenue than others?
+4. what is the overall sales trenf for over the last two years??

 ### Project Overview
 ---